 Meet Rising Vietnamese Rapper

-As constantly mentioned, hip hop has gone completely globally by reaching all regions of the world.
-Within Southeast Asia arrives one of Vietnam’s rising rap artists, Minh Lai, as he and Thailand’s K6Y and Japan’s Miles Word linked to debut a classic hit, titled “Keep Burning”.
+As constantly mentioned, hip hop has gone completely global by reaching all regions of the world.
+Within Southeast Asia arrives one of Vietnam’s rising rap artists, Minh Lai, as he and Thailand’s K6Y and Japan’s Miles Word linked to debut a classic hit, titled “Keep Burning.”

 Born in Saigon, hip hop has been part of Minh Lai’s life since his days in school as a young youth growing up, but not until 2016 did the start of his career began to form after producing his first project, “Lost Talents” with hip-hop director Lambda.
 Since then, Minh Lai has proven to be one of the best freestylers, he founded his own label called Under The Hood, and has produced a few hit songs throughout his career.

-Now, Minh Lai, whose career is still on the rise, has linked with other Asian rappers to create a song of good vibes and the ultimate song for the homies, “Keep Burning.”
+Now, Minh Lai, whose career is still on a rise, has linked with other Asian rappers to create a song of good vibes and the ultimate song for the homies, “Keep Burning.”

 K6Y, Miles Word, Minh Lai – “Keep Burning”